 Meetinghouse's client-side security software supports 802.1x, a standard for port-based network access control that simplifies the process of managing security across a wide range of host devices and operating systems, and ensures that only authorized users and host devices can connect to the network through wireless and wired connections.

-Gary Berzack, CTO of eTribeca, a New York-based wireless integrator, says the acquisition will allow Cisco to finally answer Juniper's Funk deal.
+Gary Berzack, CTO of eTribeca, a New York-based wireless integrator, says the acquisition will allow Cisco to finally answer Juniper's acquisition of Funk.

-"One of the challenges for Cisco has been what to do about preventing more egg on their face from Funk being acquired by Juniper," said Berzack.
+"One of the challenges for Cisco has been what to do about preventing more egg on their face with Funk acquisition from Juniper," said Berzack.